MVSharp/mvsharp.github.io/src/content/posts/NET/GC/gc_part3.md

 ---
-title: [Reading Source Code]Four Types Of GC In DOTNET
+title: "[Reading Source Code]Four Types Of GC In DOTNET"
 published: 2025-07-29
 description: "Understanding Four  Types of GC how it works by reading the source code in DOTNET"
 image: ""
-tags: [DOTNET, GC, CSharp,CoreClr]
+tags: [DOTNET, GC, CSharp, CoreClr]
 category: "CoreClr"
 draft: false
 lang: "en"